Tips on how to keep your pet healthy and happy during the Summer Months

 Most of our feline and canine pets have an inbuilt fur coat and limited cooling abilities.
-When people feel hot, they can take off their clothes or sweat, but animals are stuck with their fur and can only lose heat by panting or sweating through their paws.
+When people feel hot, they can take off their clothes, but animals are stuck with their fur and can only lose heat by panting or sweating through their paws.

 Cooling equipment can be provided at home, such as fans and air conditioning.
 Fans should only be used if they are kept out of reach of pets and are supervised.
 Alternatively, place moist towels on the floor for them to lie down on.

 In hot weather, try not to over-excite your dog or cat.
-Consider sports that need less physical effort or activities that use water, such as pools, sprinklers, or hoses.
+Consider exercise that needs less physical effort or activities that use water, such as pools, sprinklers, or hoses.

 The presence of fleas and ticks in the environment increases as the temperature rises.
 Consult your veterinarian to verify that your pet is protected against these parasites.
 It is also a good idea to keep a 'tick hook' on hand at home, so you can remove any ticks your pet may have without leaving the head behind.

 Too much sun can cause our pets to overheat, and they can even get sunburnt.
-Sunburn is more common in white and thin-coated animals; you may buy pet-specific suncream at pet stores, or a baby-formulated suncream should work.
+Sunburn is more common in white and thin-coated animals; you may also buy pet-specific sunscreen.

 Signs your pet may be overheating: